Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationGateway.md

 ## DESCRIPTION
 The **New-AzureRmApplicationGateway** cmdlet creates an Azure application gateway.

 An application gateway requires the following:

 - A resource group.
 - A virtual network.
 - A back-end server pool, containing the IP addresses of the back-end servers.
 - Back-end server pool settings.
 Each pool has settings such as port, protocol and cookie-based affinity, that are applied to all servers within the pool.
 - Front-end IP addresses, which are the IP addresses opened on the application gateway.
 A front-end IP address can be a public IP address or an internal IP address.
 - Front-end ports, which are the public ports opened on the application gateway.
 Traffic that hits these ports is redirected to the back-end servers.
 - A request routing rule that binds the listener and the back-end server pool.
 The rule defines which back-end server pool the traffic should be directed to when it hits a particular listener.

 A listener has a front-end port, front-end IP address, protocol (HTTP or HTTPS) and Secure Sockets Layer (SSL) certificate name (if configuring SSL offload).

 ## EXAMPLES

 ### Example 1: Create an application gateway
 ```
-PS C:\>$ResourceGroup = New-AzureRmResourceGroup -Name "ResourceGroup01" -Location "West US" -Tags @{Name = "Department"; Value = "Marketing"} PS C:\>$Subnet = New-AzureRmVirtualNetworkSubnetConfig -Name "Subnet01" -AddressPrefix 10.0.0.0/24
+PS C:\>$ResourceGroup = New-AzureRmResourceGroup -Name "ResourceGroup01" -Location "West US" -Tag @{Name = "Department"; Value = "Marketing"} PS C:\>$Subnet = New-AzureRmVirtualNetworkSubnetConfig -Name "Subnet01" -AddressPrefix 10.0.0.0/24
 PS C:\> $VNet = New-AzureRmvirtualNetwork -Name "VNet01" -ResourceGroupName "ResourceGroup01" -Location "West US" -AddressPrefix 10.0.0.0/16 -Subnet $Subnet
 PS C:\> $VNet = Get-AzureRmvirtualNetwork -Name "VNet01" -ResourceGroupName "ResourceGroup01"
 PS C:\> $Subnet = Get-AzureRmVirtualNetworkSubnetConfig -Name $Subnet01 -VirtualNetwork $VNet PS C:\>$GatewayIPconfig = New-AzureRmApplicationGatewayIPConfiguration -Name "GatewayIp01" -Subnet $Subnet